AkshatModi870/Subscription-Based-Customer-Retention-System/README.md

   Start with a balanced model (optimise for **F1‑score** during hyperparameter tuning).
 Then, as business costs change, **adjust only the threshold** – this is fast and does not require retraining.

 This project gives you the tools to make that decision based on the company's specific cost of a false alarm versus the cost of losing a customer.

+## License

+This project is open source.
+You may use it for learning or teaching.

+## Author

+AkshatModi

+---